Hagia Sophia Hurrem Sultan Bathhouse: Restoration

 The building was closed for a long time, then was used as a warehouse before undergoing restoration in 1957–1958.
 For many years it served as a government-run carpet showroom.

-In 2007, the Istanbul city authorities decided to return the hamam to its original use after a 105-year hiatus and a tourism development group won the tender for its restoration.
+In 2007, Istanbul city authorities decided to return the hamam to its original use after a 105-year hiatus and a tourism development group won the tender for its restoration.
 After a three-year-long restoration project that began in 2008 and cost US$11 million, the bathhouse reopened in May 2011.
 It is now operated by Haseki Tourism Group.